Video Game: The Legend of Zelda Oracle games

 - Lethal Lava Land: Subrosia has tons of lava (Seeing how's it underground and a giant temple just fell in), with the occasional eruption for you to dodge, but it's really more of a subversion: there are few enemies, and the inhabitants are friendly.

-- If you play Ages first in a linked game, there's one square on the Seasons map that you'll never be able to explore.
+- If you play Ages first in a linked game, there's one square on that game's map (an island in the ocean) that you'll never be able to explore.

 - Magic Wand: The Rod of Seasons.
 Though you need to use it physically to beat Onox.